lkuper/dissertation/dissertation/jfp-reviews-notes.md

 > implicitly taking D to be the coalesced sum of all these domains? -- Footnote
 > 6 confirms this, but comes a little late.

+I haven't responded to the above five points yet, because they don't seem as high a priority as some of the others; but it might be good to go back and address them later, if there's time.
+[TODO]

 > p.14, "the Top state is unreachable": unless one writes Top to the LVar.
 I
 > don't think you have explicitly indicated yet that this operation is
 > disallowed.